 Bees & Wasps

 Most people have experienced a bee or wasp sting at some point in their lives.
 Not only are bees and wasps annoying, but they can be responsible for serious health complications when they come into contact with humans.
-Being stung can be dangerous and unfortunately, bees and wasps have a tendency to get into homes.
-Infestations are common on properties, so if you are facing a bee or wasp infestation, call Wildlife X Team® at (817) 431-3007 today to get rid of your problem quickly and effectively!
+Being stung can be dangerous if the stung person or animal is allergic, and unfortunately, bees and wasps have a tendency to get into homes.
+Stinging insect infestations are common on properties, so if you are facing a bee or wasp infestation, call Wildlife X Team® at (817) 431-3007 today to get rid of your problem quickly and effectively!

 More About Bees & Wasps